Additional Resources About Substance Abuse in the Workplace

 SAMHSA or the Substance Abuse and Mental Health Services Administration--The connections that substance abuse has with mental health often requires special attention in prevention and treatment efforts.
 The folks at SAMHSA operate as part of the United States Department of Health and Human Services in the effort to educate and serve the public on matters concern substance abuse and mental health.
 First founded by Congress in 1992, SAMHSA runs many of the advisory councils focusing on substance abuse and mental health.
 This has allowed them to effectively gather information and put together an effective plan of action.
 Many of the laws and policies surrounding both mental health and substance abuse began as SAMHSA Initiatives.
 Their website, www.samhsa.gov, has a plethora of information despite the organization's relatively short existence.
 Not only are there publications on studies revolving around substance abuse and mental health, but there are a ton of programs.
 Their database is searchable, making it easier to find specific resources like treatment centers near you.
 They also operate many national helplines for different health conditions and disorders, which may be a viable resource.
 SAMHSA's resources can be accessed through their (free) official apps for your convenience.

 Alcoholics Anonymous and 12-Step Programs--Probably one of the largest and most well-known support networks for substance abuse, A.A. has a lot of standards for recovery practices.
 They are a fellowship with no limitations or restrictions on membership, just the requirement of wanting support as you deal with your alcohol use.
 Much of what A.A. has to offer is in the form of literature for those following a version of their 12-Step Program.
 A.A.'s format of the 12-Step Program has been repurposed for multiple different addiction issues, including Narcotics Anonymous, Gamblers Anonymous, and more.
 Many additional organizations following this set-up have been developed for other health issues.
 A.A.'s long-running success--it was first founded in the 1930s--has made it one of the most popular options for those seeking help for substance abuse.
 It should be noted that A.A.'s operating principles are based on spiritual beliefs and the idea that a person can beat addiction through sheer force of will.Interested in learning more?
-Why not take an online class in Workplace Drug Use?
+Why not take an online class in Workplace Drug Use - An HR Guide?

 NCADD or the National Council on Alcoholism and Drug Dependence--NCADD is an organization that offers resources to those who are seeking treatment and recovery from addiction.
 Its beginnings have ties to A.A. so there may be some overlap between the two organizations.
 Their focus is on implementing programs to help people currently struggling with addiction.
 Most of NCADD's information is split between education on addiction issues and care options.
 They also offer resources on training on substance abuse for professional and workplace settings, which employers can use to set their own workplace policies for substance abuse.
 A lot of their resource offerings work well when applied to families and communities struggling with substance abuse, not just the individual with the addiction.
 It should be noted that NCADD is not officially affiliated with any government agency outside of discussion topics, but operates as a non-profit organization.
 Many of their services in their network are operated through volunteer work.
 To learn more, visit NCADD at www.ncadd.org